We identified 228 publicly reported settlements that resulted in policy changes and over $2,373,085,597.00 in monetary compensation to victims.

 Fairfax County, Virginia 2022

-A Black man in Fairfax County reached a settlement of an undisclosed amount with the Fairfax County Police Department after a white officer tasered and struck him without provocation and within seconds of arriving on the scene in 2020.
+Lamonta Gladney, a Black man in Fairfax County, Virginia, reached a settlement of an undisclosed amount with the Fairfax County Police Department after a white officer tasered and struck him without provocation soon after arriving on the scene in 2020.

-Lamonta Gladley filed the lawsuit against Officer Tyler Ryan Timberlake back in early 2021, alleging that Timberlake used excessive force against him and falsely arrested him.
-Timberlake was charged with misdemeanor assault but was found not guilty by a grand jury.
+Gladney filed the lawsuit against Officer Tyler Ryan Timberlake in 2021, alleging that the officer used excessive force against him and falsely arrested him.
+Timberlake was charged with misdemeanor assault, but a grand jury found him not guilty.

 Minneapolis, Minnesota 2022

-The Minneapolis City Council approved a $645,000 settlement to Virgil Lee Jackson Jr., and a $1.5 million settlement to Jaleel Stallings, stemming from an incident where they were beaten and tased while trying to surrender to police.
+The Minneapolis City Council approved a $645,000 settlement to Virgil Lee Jackson Jr. and a $1.5 million settlement plus legal fees to Jaleel Stallings stemming from an incident where they were beaten and tased while trying to surrender to police.

-Jackson Jr. and Stallings were in a parking lot in Minneapolis in May 2020 when a Minneapolis SWAT team member fired 40mm plastic projectiles which hit Stallings in the chest.
-Body camera video footage shows that the SWAT team drove around in an unmarked white cargo van, firing plastic projectiles at people out after a curfew imposed in the wake of protests over the murder of George Floyd.
-Stalling mistook the officers for white supremacists and responded to being shot at by firing back with his pistol.
-Stallings, an Army veteran, was acquitted of all charges and testified that he missed on purpose.
-The officers jumped out of the van and, even though Stallings and Jackson both tried to surrender, and video shows them on their knees with their hands up, they beat Stallings for 30 seconds, and beat and tased Jackson for two minutes.
+Jackson and Stallings were standing in a parking lot in Minneapolis, Minnesota, in May 2020 when a Minneapolis SWAT team fired 40mm plastic projectiles, which hit Stallings in the chest.
+The SWAT team had been driving around Minneapolis in an unmarked white cargo van and firing plastic projectiles at people who were out after a curfew imposed in the wake of protests over George Floyd’s murder by police.
+Stallings, thinking the people in the unmarked van were white supremacists, responded to being shot at by firing back with his pistol, but he later testified that he purposefully missed.
+The officers then jumped out of the van.
+Even though Stallings and Jackson both tried to surrender, and video shows them on their knees with their hands up, officers beat Stallings for thirty seconds and beat and tased Jackson for two minutes.
+Stallings, an Army veteran, was later acquitted of all charges.

 Compensation